Chloe Lucas Conservation offers the following services:

 - Recommendations for exhibition conditions

-- Recommendations for mounting, mating and framing
+- Recommendations for mounting, matting and framing

 Contact us to discuss how I can help you preserve your artwork for the future.